-As of March 31, 2015, we had \$515.9 million of total consolidated debt (including capital lease obligations and net of the discount on the Convertible Notes).
-On April 23, 2015, the Company also issued \$300 million of Notes.
+As of March 31, 2016, we had \$628.6 million of total consolidated debt (including capital lease obligations).
 This level of debt could:

-- increase our vulnerability to adverse general economic and industry conditions, including interest rate fluctuations, because a portion of our borrowings bear, and will continue to bear, interest at floating rates; - require us to dedicate a substantial portion of our cash flow from operations to debt service payments, which would reduce the availability of our cash to fund working capital, capital expenditures or other general corporate purposes, including acquisitions; - limit our flexibility in planning for, or reacting to, changes in our business and industry; - restrict our ability to introduce new products or new technologies or exploit business opportunities; - place us at a disadvantage compared with competitors that have proportionately less debt; - limit our ability to borrow additional funds in the future, if we need them, due to financial and restrictive covenants in our debt agreements; - · have a material adverse effect on us if we fail to comply with the financial and restrictive covenants in our debt agreements; and - · dilute share ownership percentage if the Company does not settle the Convertible Notes, including any optional conversions, solely in cash.
+- increase our vulnerability to adverse general economic and industry conditions, including interest rate fluctuations, because a portion of our borrowings bear, and will continue to bear, interest at floating rates; - require us to dedicate a substantial portion of our cash flow from operations to debt service payments, which would reduce the availability of our cash to fund working capital, capital expenditures or other general corporate purposes, including acquisitions; - limit our flexibility in planning for, or reacting to, changes in our business and industry; - restrict our ability to introduce new products or new technologies or exploit business opportunities; - place us at a disadvantage compared with competitors that have proportionately less debt; - · limit our ability to borrow additional funds in the future, if we need them, due to financial and restrictive covenants in our debt agreements; and - · have a material adverse effect on us if we fail to comply with the financial and restrictive covenants in our debt agreements.